 For those that follow a plant-based diet or just to keep the family diet balanced, there are loads of camping-friendly recipes out there.
 One such recipe is beetroot and feta burgers.
 Slice up or grate some beetroot and spring onion, frying for a couple of minutes.
 Crumb some bread, feta and walnuts.
 Chop some mint.
 Mix all this together, with some lemon juice, seasoning and an egg for binding, then form into patties for baking or barbecuing.
 Toast the buns and spread with hummus before adding your burgers!

 Keep it light with a summer salad

-We know France can get pretty hot during the summer months, so in the heat of the day the last thing you might want is a heavy meal.
+France can get pretty hot during the summer months, and in the heat of the day the last thing you might want is a heavy meal.
 So visit the local deli or deli section in the supermarket and buy some locally sourced, freshly prepared dishes for your family to enjoy.
 Being one of the largest producers of agricultural foods in Europe, you’re bound to find some delicious cold meat and vegetable dishes.

 Make sandwiches for if you’re on the go